Jose-Pedro-Pinto/C-P2/README.md

 Note:<br>
 For example of a program it can compile check "example.txt".<br>
 For detailed description of functionality and implementation check "ReadMe".<br>
-ReadMe was written in portuguese.<br>
+"ReadMe" was written in portuguese.<br>